Exhibits and Events

 Museum in the Streets

-Self-guided Walking Tours of Historic Downtown Houghton:
+Self-guided Walking Tours of Historic Downtown Houghton: Explore details and maps here

 - Village to City: City of Houghton's Golden Anniversary 1970 - 2020.
 Placed along the waterfront from Kestner Park to East Houghton Park, this outdoor exhibit details the transformation of Houghton's waterfront from post-industrial wasteland to the beautiful recreational trails and parks of today.